quartznet/quartznet/readme.txt

 2. KNOWN ISSUES
 ---------------

-This is a work in progress.
+No known issues at the moment.

 3. RELEASE INFO
 ----------------

 This is the Quartz.NET development path towards version 2.0.
-This release corresponds to Java Quartz version 2.0 (in development).
+This release corresponds to Java Quartz version 2.1.

 This version is a major overhaul of of Quartz(.NET) 1.x codebase.
 Now code is more unit testing friendly (more interfaces) and API is based